Qumulo/getting-started-guide/qumulo-alerts-guide/installing-configuring-qumulo-alerts.md

 ### Step 2: Create a Local User for Qumulo Alerts
 To be able to generate access tokens, you must create a local user for Qumulo Alerts.

-1. Use SSH to log in to any node in your cluster.
+1. To connect to a node in your cluster as the `root` user, use SSH and then run the `sudo -s` command.

 1. To create a local user, run the {% include qq.html command="auth_add_user" %} command and specify a name and password.